lauratechnion/Modeling-Exercise/README.md

 # Modelling-Exercise
-What are you gonna find in the repository?
+What are you gonna find in this repository?
- - Notebook
+ - Notebook (code of the project)
 - PDF of the notebook
 - folders used for this code:
   * data